Soares/simplifience.com/post/index.md

 It is an attempt to explain what we know of reality in simple terms.
 It is a quest to understand the universe.

 Choose a sequence and start reading.

-Follow the [Simplifience blog](http://blog.simplifience.com) for updates.
+---

+Simplifience is unfinished and currently on hiatus.
+See the [LessWrong Sequences](http://wiki.lesswrong.com/wiki/Sequences#Major_Sequences) for something similar but more complete.